Greffin28/GLWL/README.md

 # OpenGL Wrapper and Library
-This library is about reinventing the wheel.
-If you're looking for the best OpenGL wrapper or library, you're in the wrong place.
-There are probably a lot of better library out there.
+This library is all about reinventing the wheel.
+This is my way to learn things that i'm interested in.
+Progress is slow, but it is still going.

-This is my custom library to ease myself using OpenGL.
-This library is based on GLEW library and use C++ as it's language.
+This is also made to ease myself when using OpenGL.
+This library is based on GLEW library and use C++ as its language.

 ## Build
 ### What you need